-In Google Drive, you may see a difference in the storage usage listed for Drive on the web and Drive for your Mac/PC.
-Here are some reasons you may see different storage numbers:
+Here are some reasons why you may see different storage numbers listed for Drive on the web and Drive for your Mac/PC:

-- Files that are in your trash count toward your storage on the web, but not on your desktop.
+- Files in your trash count toward your storage on the web, but not on your Mac/PC.

-- Files shared with you never count toward your storage on the web, but if you move a file to "My Drive" the shared file will sync to your desktop and count toward the storage of your Drive folder on your desktop.
+- Files shared with you don’t count toward your storage on the web.
+If you move a shared file to "My Drive," it will sync to your desktop and count toward the storage on your Mac/PC

 Items that count toward your storage limit

-- Drive: Files you’ve stored in Drive, like PDFs, images, and videos.
-Anything you’ve made with Google Docs, Sheets, and Slides won’t count toward your storage limit.
+- Drive: Files up to 5 TB that you’ve stored in Drive, like PDFs, images, and videos.
+Anything you’ve made with Google Docs, Sheets, and Slides doesn’t count toward your storage limit.